 The phone I was using back then was a Nokia 1100 (a hand-me-down from my dad).

 Back to my story.
-I remember it was a Saturday afternoon and I had just finished doing my laundry (did it by hand lol) in the school dormitories (hostel).
+I remember it was a Saturday afternoon and I had just finished doing my laundry (by hand) in the school dormitories (hostel).

 Yes, I was in a boarding school.
 I’ll talk more about that in another post.

-I decided to take a walk to a nearby small town called Kikuyu to get my weekly dose of the internet, and hopefully dig around on how I could make money online – at least at some point in the future.
+I decided to take a walk to a nearby small town to get my weekly dose of the internet, and hopefully dig around on how I could make money online—at least at some point in the future.

-Once I got to the internet cafe – it was a small, dark, and sweaty room.
+Once I got to the internet cafe—it was a small, dark, and sweaty room.
 Lol!
-I powered up the old beat-up PC and it roared into life.
+I powered up the old beat-up PC and it roared to life.

 I crossed my fingers hoping it wouldn’t take too long to boot up.
 I needed every minute I could get because I had to get back to school in less than two hours.

-On whatever search engine it was (AOL I think), I typed ‘how to make money online,’ and waited for the results to load up (which used to take several seconds thanks to the “ultra-fast internet speeds”).
+On whatever search engine it was (AOL I think), I typed ‘how to make money online,’ and waited for the results to load up (which used to take several seconds).

 I think that was the first time I saw the word ‘blogging’.
 I might have seen it before, but I never really thought about it!